 - Parts of the Collection have been exhibited at The Black Expo in Charleston, South Carolina, Annapolis Naval Academy, Trident Technical College and hundreds of schools, churches and community centers.

-- Accounts of the Collection have been reported on television, radio, magazines and newspapers.
+- Accounts of the Collection have been reported on television, radio, and in magazines and newspapers.

-- In 2009, two thousand dolls were exhibited in Berkeley Middle School’s Cafeteria in Moncks Corner, SC over spring break.
+- In 2009, two thousand dolls were exhibited in Berkeley Middle School’s Cafeteria in Moncks Corner, SC over spring break with newspaper coverage.

 We support the collection, preservation and presentation of historical materials and artifacts that chronicle the experiences of people of African descent in America and elsewhere to insure that economically advantaged, disadvantages and handicapped individuals participate in programs which accomplish this mission.